xamry/notes/Data Engineering/OLAP.md

 ### Multi-Valued Dimension
 A multi-valued dimension, also known as a multivalued attribute or repeating group, refers to a dimension attribute that can have multiple values associated with a single occurrence of an entity in a data model.
 Multiple values are stored directly within a single record of the dimension attribute.

+### Slowly Changing Dimension
+Slowly changing dimensions refers to the change in dimensional attributes over time.

+An example of slowly changing dimension is a Resource dimension where attributes of a particular employee change over time like their designation changes or dept changes etc.

+#### Types of Slowly Changing Dimension

+ 1. Type 1:  Update the existing row (no history)
+ 2. Type 2:  Add a new dimension row (history maintained)
+ 3. Type 3: Add additional column to maintain history (e.g. prior department)

 ## Fact
 A "fact" is a numeric value that a business wishes to count or sum.